 Lunch is from 12:10 to 12:30 PM.
 Students are expected to throw away trash and clean their area.
-From 12:30 to 12:45, students may spend the remaining time in the dining area, computer lab, library, gym, the Common Area in the Mason Building, and weather permitting, the playing field.
 Students bring their own lunch.
 A refrigerator is available to store lunches.
 Microwaves are also available.
 If a student forgets their lunch, the School will provide a lunch for the day.